-105 GWh/year primary energy savings triggered by the project

-Key policy recommendations

-Timeline of future rescales

-The energy label should be rescaled as soon as possible for all remaining appliances, to unleash the full energy efficiency potentials of this instrument.
+105 GWh/year primary energy savings triggered by the project Key policy recommendations Timeline of future rescales The energy label should be rescaled as soon as possible for all remaining appliances, to unleash the full energy efficiency potentials of this instrument.
 The cohabitation of the new and old labels on the market should be limited as highly likely to cause confusion among consumers and market operators.

-Energy efficiency scale

-When determining the boundaries for each energy efficiency class, the European Commission should take account of the Energy Labelling Framework Regulation's indication to keep the top-class empty, so to encourage technological progress toward more efficient appliances.

-EPREL public interface

-The public interface of EPREL should be constructed in a consumer-centric way, avoiding the use of technical language and counterintuitive navigation options.
+Energy efficiency scale When determining the boundaries for each energy efficiency class, the European Commission should take account of the Energy Labelling Framework Regulation's indication to keep the top-class empty, so to encourage technological progress toward more efficient appliances.
+EPREL public interface The public interface of EPREL should be constructed in a consumer-centric way, avoiding the use of technical language and counterintuitive navigation options.
 It is also a powerful tool for large public and private buyers.

-Compliance and enforcement

-Strong enforcement action should be undertaken to ensure the prompt uptake of the new energy label, both online and in physical shops.
+Compliance and enforcement Strong enforcement action should be undertaken to ensure the prompt uptake of the new energy label, both online and in physical shops.
 Non-compliant products should be removed from the market.
+Articulation between manufacturers and retailers Ensure the coherence between processes on the manufacturers' and on the retailers' side, considering their impact on consumers.
+Retailers, manufacturers and consumer associations should be involved in joint discussion to ensure a fine-tuning of future waves of the new labels Stocking out Assure a correct stock out of products already in the market in the transition periods.
+Additionally, a clear definition of alternative processes should be considered.
+Identify a technical reference point at national level A national reference point that can support market actors at national level on more technical issues.
+The support can significantly reduce market actors' errors.
 What is next for energy labelling?